ahaenggli/AzureAD-LDAP-wrapper/README.md

 ## Motivation and background information

 I personally run the project in a Docker container on my Synology NAS.
 The NAS and some intranet web applications are connected to the ldap server.
 This way my users can log in to the NAS, the web applications and of course office.com with the same credentials.
 The whole thing could probably also be achieved by [joining the NAS to AADDS](https://kb.synology.com/en-global/DSM/tutorial/How_to_join_NAS_to_Azure_AD_Domain).
-However, I was not willing to pay that much for a virtual machine/VPN/AADDS only that my 3 users can use the same credentials (almost) everywhere.
+However, I was not willing to maintain such a big setup (virtual machine/VPN/AADDS) only that my 3 users can use the same credentials (almost) everywhere.

 ### How the server works